-Category 2000 contains the angled growing systems.
-The plants are thus pulled upwards and then drawn (guided) horizontally over to windows and doors.
-The vertical area of the climbing field sometimes serves only to guide the stem of the plant (which is usually without leaves)... then only one rope is needed.
-Roses, vines, and clematis prefer several parallel cables.
-One line systems prevent entanglement.
-Some plants-- particularly wisteria - require single cable systems to prevent displacement (require increased effort to stay in horizontal positions); angled trellis systems are then only partially suitable.
+Category 2000 is comprised of our angled cable systems.
+The plants are thus pulled upwards and then guided horizontally over to windows and doors.
+The vertical area of the climbing field sometimes serves only to guide the trunk of the plant (which is usually without leaves)... in this case only one rope is needed.
+Roses, vines, and clematis love several parallel cables.
+One-line systems prevent entanglement.
+Some plants-- particularly strong twiners (like wisteria)- require single cable systems to prevent entanglement (require increased effort to stay in a horizontal position); angled trellis systems are then only partially suitable.
 Find out more in the Climbing Plants and Planning sections.